usnews/brightspot-cms/docs/documentation/editorial-guide.md

 ![](http://docs.brightspot.s3.amazonaws.com/see-current-schedule-2.1.png)

 You can exit schedule mode (Click Stop Scheduling) and re-enter at any time by viewing all open schedules from the dashboard widget.
 Clicking Stop Scheduling takes you out of the scheduling mode, and keeps your schedule saved.

+*Note: When in schedule mode within the CMS, all the front-end content displays as it has been scheduled, allowing you to preview all changes to your content.
+When you stop schedule mode the site returns to the current state*

 ![](http://docs.brightspot.s3.amazonaws.com/see-all-schedules-2.1.png)